Light Rail Transit (Singapore): Bukit Panjang LRT (BPLRT)

-The Bukit Panjang LRT Line (BPLRT) is the first light rail line in Singapore.
+The Bukit Panjang LRT line (BPLRT) is the first light rail line in Singapore.
 Spanning 7.6 km and consisting of 13 stations, the entire line opened in 1999 and is the first and only LRT line to be operated by SMRT Trains.

 Sengkang LRT (SKLRT)

-The Sengkang LRT (SKLRT) is a 10.7 km light rail line which partially opened on 18 January 2003.
+The Sengkang LRT line (SKLRT) is a 10.7 km light rail line which partially opened on 18 January 2003.
 It is part of the LRT system together with the other two lines.
 The East Loop has 5 stations, all operational, from Compassvale to Ranggung whereas the West Loop has 8 stations from Cheng Lim to Renjong.
 On 27 June 2015, Kupang opened, making it the last station on the Sengkang LRT to be opened.
 The completion of several new residential developments in the area deemed it suitable to operate after 12 years.

 Punggol LRT (PGLRT)

-The Punggol LRT (PGLRT) is a light rail line in Singapore within the LRT system together with the other two lines.
+The Punggol LRT line (PGLRT) is a light rail line in Singapore within the LRT system together with the other two lines.
 Its first phase, which comprises a 10.3 km light rail line with 15 stations, began operating on 29 January 2005 (with the exception of Oasis, which was opened on 15 June 2007 and Damai, which was opened on 20 June 2011) whereas Nibong, Sumang and Soo Teck were opened on 29 June 2014, the rest of the stations are not opened as Punggol was halfway developed.
 Subsequently, Sam Kee opened on 29 February 2016, Punggol Point opened on 29 December 2016 while Samudera opened on 31 March 2017 as the area around the stations became more developed.
 Teck Lee opened on 15 August 2024, in conjunction with the Singapore Institute of Technology campus, making it the last station on the Punggol LRT to be opened.